 4.2 St Mark’s and St George’s can be accessed using a key in the key safe by the main church doors.
 There is a key safe for St John’s on the back of the noticeboard on to the left of the path.
-The codes for the safes are changed regularly and we will let you have the code for when you are hiring.
+The codes for the safes are changed regularly and we will let you have the code for when you have paid to hire the spaces.

 4.3 The rooms you have booked will be made available for the period you have specified on your initial booking, so please allow yourself time to prepare for, and tidy up after you event within these times.

 4.4 If there are any queries about opening, call 07842 761919.